 You may have a tasty casserole leftover in a glass dish ready to be reheated, but you’ll need to read on to find out if it’s safe to go directly in the microwave or if you’ll need to find something else to heat it up in.

-The short answer is yes, but don’t get ahead of yourself before reading the whole article to make sure you’re in the green as not all glass dishes are created equal...
+The short answer is "sometimes" but don’t get ahead of yourself and risk it before reading the whole article to make sure you’re in the green as not all glass dishes are created equal and you don't want a disaster on your hands...

 Check your labels